 The rest of the paper is organized as follows.
 Section~\ref{sec:relatedwork} presents related work on demosaicking and denoising.
-The demosaicking and denoising model is comprehensively introduced in Section~\ref{sec:Residuallearning}.
-Section~\ref{sec:Experiments} gives a comparison of quantitative results and visual effects with the state-of-the-art method.
+The demosaicking and denoising model is introduced in Section~\ref{sec:Residuallearning}.
+Section~\ref{sec:Experiments} provides quantitative and qualitative comparisons with state-of-the-art methods.
 The concluding remarks are given in Section~\ref{sec:Conclusion}.